shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 ## Which events are available for Webhook subscriptions?

+Webhooks may be created for Entities that are *in use* for the SG site. {% include product %} supports Webhooks for two broad event groups:

+1. **Entity type lifecycle events**
+  - Events that are created whenever an Entity is created, revived, updated or deleted.
+  - The Entity options for Entity Lifecycle Events are limited to those that are available via API calls.
+2. **Custom events**
-ShotGrid supports Webhooks for two broad event groups. **Entity type lifecycle events**  and **custom events**. *Entity lifecycle* events are created whenever an Entity is created, revived, updated or deleted. *Custom events* are those events that are typically not related to the lifecycle of an entity but which are created when an event occurs in the ShotGrid system, for example when a user logs in, logs out, or a user performs a data Import or triggers an Action Menu Item.
+  - Events that are typically not related to the lifecycle of an entity, but which are created when an event occurs in the {% include product %} system.

-The Entity options for Entity Lifecycle Events are limited to those that are available via API calls.
-Webhooks may be created for Entities that are *in use* for the SG site.
+  - _Example: when a user logs in, logs out, or a user performs a data Import or triggers an Action Menu Item._

-You may retrieve the full list of the Entities available for API access using either the Shotgun  [Python API](https://developer.shotgridsoftware.com/python-api/reference.html#shotgun_api3.shotgun.Shotgun.schema_entity_read) or [Rest API](https://developer.shotgridsoftware.com/rest-api/#shotgrid-rest-api-Access-Schema-data).
+You may retrieve the full list of the Entities available for API access using either the {% include product %} [Python API](https://developer.shotgridsoftware.com/python-api/reference.html#shotgun_api3.shotgun.Shotgun.schema_entity_read) or [Rest API](https://developer.shotgridsoftware.com/rest-api/#shotgrid-rest-api-Access-Schema-data).

-Webhooks are not available for some Entities returned by the API schema queries above. **Excusions include**: *API Users, Event Log Entries and Connection entities* (those Entities that are used by ShotGrid internally to create relationships between Entities).
-Connection Entities typically include **Connection** in their name.

-**Custom events available for webhook subscriptions**
+### Custom events available for webhook subscriptions

 - ClientUser_FailedLogin
 - ClientUser_Login
 - ClientUser_Logout